obhurr/Configify/README.md

         return;
     }

-    //Export to results to JSON
+    //Export the results to JSON
     var exporter = new ConfigurationInstanceExporter();
     var output = exporter.ExportToJson(instance);